UniversalDependencies/UD_Telugu-MTG/README.txt

 * Bhadriraju Krishnamurti and J. P. L. Gwynn.
 1985.
 A Grammar of Modern Telugu.
 Oxford: Oxford University Press. xxii+459pp.

 # Domains and Data Split
-The sentences are from grammar book examples, and contain the vocabulary spanning different genres.

 Basic Stats:
 Tree count:  1328